laurentvdl/dynamic-extensions-testrunner/README.md

 Dynamic Extensions TestRunner
 =============================

-The <a href="http://github.com/lfridael/dynamic-extensions-for-alfresco">Dynamic extensions</a> project enables rapid development of Alfresco extensions.
+The <a href="http://github.com/laurentvdl/dynamic-extensions-for-alfresco">Dynamic extensions</a> project enables rapid development of Alfresco extensions.

 This opens the possibility to hot deploy integration tests as well as separate extensions/bundles.

 Tests are run manually from a webscript: <a href="http://localhost:8080/alfresco/service/testrunner/">testrunner</a>.

-This extension enables 2 ways of accessing dependencies from integration tests:
 * write your test as a Spring component and inject the `ServiceResolver` explicitly to fetch the service you want to test:
 ```java
 @Component